Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 4: Estimating an Average Risk Difference with Possible Exposure Misclassification

-The RAMSE values for this example appear in Table 4.
-As per Example 3, we see fairly high stakes involved with the investigator invoking the maybe assumptions.
+The RAMSE values are given in Table 4.
+They show fairly high stakes attached to invoking the maybe assumptions.
 RAMSE is increased by 31\% in terms of average performance across scenarios where neither restriction holds.
 Whereas RAMSE is reduced by 40\% in terms of average performance when the mix of scenarios indeed has one of the restrictions holding in a portion of cases.